mnawar27/maisha.github.io/README.md

  - I also went through javascript tutorial and went through this book named [Eloquent JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)
  - [Milestone 3] I followed the feedback from last week and went through React, Typscript, Bootstrap tutorials.
  - I have made an application with React, bootstrap and typescript: [link to the app](https://mnawar27.github.io/fitness-app/), repository link: [Repo](https://github.com/mnawar27/fitness-app.git)
  - The applcation is a fitness based application which generates important fitness questions about health, fitness and exercise and helps the user to know about fitness by revealing the answers.
-There are multiple function in the application such as you can swap question cards, reveal answers, add and shuffle users, even add fitness questions from your own.
+There are multiple functions in the application such as you can swap question cards, reveal answers, add and shuffle users, even add fitness questions from your own.
  - I also went through this book called [Programming Typescript](https://www.oreilly.com/library/view/programming-typescript/9781492037644/) which really made my understanding of typescript stronger.

 ### TODO